osoc24/Doco/deliverables/controller.md

 Internally, the controller uses a JSON file called `index`, which is stored in the root of the pod, to maintain an overview of the currently managed connections inside of LOAMA.
 It is entirely possible, though, that the ACL files contain permissions which aren't reflected inside the `index.json`.
 This is not an issue, as over time and after repeated usage the `index.json` will synchronize naturally.

-To have the distinction between this permission is destined to manage an agent/ group and this permission is for the general public a nullable `UserType` object is used.
-Wherein a null signifies that it's for the public access.
+To have the distinction between permissions destined to manage an agent/group and permissions for the general public, a nullable `UserType` object is used, wherein a null signifies that it's for the public access.

 ## Deviations from `solid-client`

 The controller merges the `ControlRead` and `ControlWrite` into `Control`.
 Furthermore, the `AccessModes` is mapped to a `Permission[]`.
-As the `AccessModes` is an object where the key is the permission and the value is a boolean indicating if it should be removed or given.
-In the `Permission[]` this is interpreted as: If it's there it's given, otherwise not.
+Since`AccessModes` is an object where the key is the permission and the value is a boolean indicating if it should be removed or given, the`Permission[]` array interprets it as: If it's there it's given, otherwise it is not.